David-Coles-DC/planban/README.md

 ## 🤖 AI

 I used AI thoughout the creation of the project, for most of the code creation and functionality as well as fixing any issues that I came across.
+Overall I used Copilot mostly to speed up the development process.

 #### CODE CREATION
-Each time I wanted a new piece of functionality I would first consult Copilot, it would produce the code for me but I would only implement the code that I saw would be beneficial to the project, sometimes it would produce code that was incorrect for the context it was to be used in, but overall it was very helpful.
+Each time I wanted a new piece of functionality I would first consult Copilot, it would produce the code for me but I would only implement the code that I saw would be beneficial to the project, sometimes it would produce code that was incorrect for the context it was to be used in or overly complex, but overall it was very helpful.

 #### ERROR DEBUGGING
 When I had an issue with my project I would first consult Copilot, 90% of the time it could sort out the issue for me, however the other 10% of the time it had difficulty, I had to keep altering my prompts to be more specific which helped, but on the odd occassion I would have to revery to going back to Google to search for the issue.